The Anatomy of a Blockchain Prediction Market: Polymarket in the 2024 U.S. Presidential Election: Price Impact and Manipulation Risk

-Because we do not observe the full limit order book and only observe matched trades recorded on the Polygon blockchain, we infer trade direction (buyer- versus seller-initiated).
-We apply a tick-rule classifier: we assign direction $d_n=\operatorname{sign}(p_n-p_{n-1}) \in \{+1,-1\}$, and when the price does not change we carry forward the most recent non-zero direction \citep{hasbrouck1991measuring}.
+Because we do not observe the full limit order book, and instead observe matched trades recorded on the Polygon blockchain, we apply a tick-rule classifier to infer trade direction.
+We assign direction $d_n=\operatorname{sign}(p_n-p_{n-1}) \in \{+1,-1\}$, and when the price does not change we carry forward the most recent non-zero direction \citep{lee1991inferring}.
 We then define signed order flow as:

-where $tx_n$ is the transaction size in terms of million USDs.
+where $tx_n$ is the transaction size in million USD.
 This signed volume $q_n$ captures the net demand pressure each transaction places on the market.

 (2) Time aggregation